 No Hogwarts Feast is complete without a hearty, juicy roast beef after a day full of magical learning.
 This recipe is simple yet delicious!Jump to Recipe

-Before trying this recipe, I had never eaten a beef roast made in this way.
+Before trying this recipe, I had never eaten roast beef made in this way.
 Growing up, we didn’t eat a lot of beef because my mom refuses (the bloodiness grosses her out).
-When I wanted to make a roast dinner as the main meal for one of our monthly Harry Potter Club get-togethers, I had to do some searching online.
+I wanted to make a roast beef dinner as the main meal for one of our monthly Harry Potter Club get-togethers.
+I had to do some searching online for this one.

 Harry’s mouth fell open.
 The dishes in front of him were now piled with food.
 He had never seen so many things he liked to eat on one table: roast beef, roast chicken, pork chops and lamb chops, sausages, bacon and steak, boiled potatoes, roast potatoes, fries, Yorkshire pudding, peas, carrots, gravy, ketchup, and, for some strange reason, peppermint humbugs.

 “Must be nice,” Ron said abruptly, when they had sat down and started serving themselves roast beef and Yorkshire puddings.